LibraryOfCongress/seeing-lost-enclaves/research/bibliography.md

 # Other regions

-While my initial search has focused on just a few places, I found a wide variety of materials on Chinatowns and other enclaves of color around the US, and I've included them here to be expanded on later.
+While my initial search has focused on just a few places, I found a wide variety of materials on Chinatowns and other enclaves of color around the U.S., and I've included them here to be expanded on later.

 ----

-## Western US
+## Western U.S.

 Pfaelzer, Jean. <cite>Driven out: the forgotten war against Chinese Americans / Jean Pfaelzer</cite>.
 Berkeley: University of California Press, 2008. https://www.loc.gov/item/2008013454/